 Throughout history, the brassiere has been closely intertwined with the social status of women.
 Undergarments, which have defined a woman’s shape, have been integral in popular silhouettes, trends and political/social movements across time and place.
-As early as the 14th century BC, in the Minoan civilization, bra-like garments were depicted on female athletes.
-Women were coming up with ways to functionally and decoratively support their – shall we say…bosom – not to mention their goals.
+As early as the 14th Century BC, in the Minoan civilization, bra-like garments were depicted on female athletes.
+Women were devising ways to functionally and decoratively support their, shall we say, bosom – not to mention their goals.

 Fast forward to present day and again, out of necessity and the love of fashion, Perteh was born!

-After traveling to Sierra Leone in 2011, Vicki and her mother were inspired when they saw a woman gluing stones on to her bra straps as a decoration.
+After traveling to Sierra Leone in 2011, Vicki and Beverly were inspired when they saw a woman gluing stones on to her bra straps as a fashion statement.

 As Perteh has grown, the company has continued to develop additional products.
 Perteh currently has four patents, one patent pending for bra straps, as well as two patents pending on bras.

 Perteh strives to provide women with a unique way to make favorite bras wearable with any outfit.
 Whether your outfit is formal or casual, Perteh has a design that will easily enhance what you’re wearing – simply place our bra strap accessories on your most comfortable bra and you’re good to go!

 Perteh currently has patents and patents pending on straps and bras.